It’s a common topic among creatives: red flags and nightmare clients.

 Classic red flag alert!

 I could almost see it, fluttering in the wind right in front of me.
-Mocking me.
-Standing between me and success.
 A large, bulky red flag.

-How could I miss it throughout the meeting?
-How will I deal with this red flag now?
+How could I not predict it throughout the Classifying Call and most of the Strategy & Discovery Call?
+How will I deal with it now?

-When a client imposes this kind of ruling, deciding the way and narrowing the margin of input the designer should have, it’s usually impossible to proceed with the project.
-When designing a brand, this is generally a deal breaker.
+When a client imposes this kind of ruling in a Logo & Brand Identity Project, deciding the way and narrowing the margin of input the designer should have, it’s usually impossible to proceed with the project aiming at an optimized final result.

 Red flag avoided!

-It turned out to be a vote of confidence, a way to contribute without imposing, saying “I have this.
+It actually turned out to be a reinforced vote of confidence, a way to contribute without imposing, saying “I have this.
 If it’s not the right option, ignore it.
-I trust you.”
+I trust you and it’s up to you.”

 I took it into consideration but chose a different path.